-Dr. Arun Raju, DirectorCenter for Renewable Natural Gas
+Dr. Arun Raju, Director Center for Renewable Natural Gas technology and market developments, resource and infrastructure requirements, and other factors.

 Dr. Arun Raju and his team are currently evaluating greenhouse gas (GHG) emission reduction scenarios in California, including current and proposed strategies and alternate approaches incorporating renewable gas resources.
 The team is using advanced power systems planning models with the most current California-specific data to evaluate renewables integration into the electric grid, examine the associated benefits and challenges, and identify optimal standards and technology pathways to meet the state's goals.